-- Cost: Approximately $850, billed to accounts on the following schedule: $175 non-refundable deposit will be billed to your account upon completion of Intent form, $225 on November 1, $225 on February 1, $225 on March 1
+- Cost: Approximately $850, billed to accounts on the following schedule: $175 non-refundable deposit will be billed to FACTS and due in October, $225 due in November, $225 due in February, and $225 due in March

 - Chaperones: Chaperones are chosen from the pool of parents who apply via the chaperone application form.
 There is no guarantee that everyone who applies to chaperone will be chosen to attend the trip.

 - Informational Meeting: Monday, September 9, 2019, 3:00 pm in room 108

 - Mandatory Chaperone Meeting: Monday, April 6, 2020 3:00 pm in room 108

 This trip is an integral part of the curriculum, and we strive for 100% student participation.

 Please click HERE to view and download the packing list.